 West of Interstate 5, the Forest resides within the ancient and complex geology of the Klamath and Siskiyou Mountains.
 This is a country of narrow canyons and high, steep ridges.
 Elevations range from near sea level at the coast, to 7,533 feet at the summit of Mount Ashland, which is the highest point in Oregon west of the Cascades.
 The variety of environments includes open oak woodlands, dense conifer forests, and dramatic, rocky ridge tops.

-The unique character of the landscape has led to the designation of over 340,000 acres of the Forest as wilderness, and over 200 miles of streams as National Wild and Scenic Rivers.
+The unique character of the landscape has led to the designation of over 340,000 acres of the Forest as wilderness, and roughly 260 miles of streams as National Wild and Scenic Rivers.
 Wilderness areas managed all or in part by the Forest include: Sky Lakes, Rogue-Umpqua Divide, Red Buttes, Kalmiopsis, Siskiyou, Wild Rogue, Grassy Knob and Copper Salmon.

 During his studies here in 1950, Dr. Robert Whittaker found that only the Great Smokey Mountains rival the Siskiyou Mountains in plant diversity.
 The old and complex geology, the global position and transverse orientation of the Siskiyou Mountain Range, which connects the Cascade and Coast Ranges, are responsible for creating this myriad of species.
 Geologic parent rocks range in age from 200 million years old to the recent ice-age alluviums that are approximately 50,000 years old.
 The rocks vary in composition, from granitics to the metamorphosed peridotites (serpentine) that support the habitat for many of the sensitive species of plants.
 By contrast, much of the Cascade Range (a mere 60 million years old) is composed of relatively recent igneous rocks, and the Coastal Ranges are dominated by sedimentary rocks.
 Together, the varied geological substrate and the climatic extremes of the Siskiyou Mountains provide a range of niches for a rich diversity of genetic material.
 The Siskiyou Mountains present a biological treasure trove of varied and unique species to manage.
 There are 28 different conifer species, and numerous rare and endemic plants found in the Siskiyous.